sga80/ironlog/docs/APPROACH.md

   decision logs in `versions/` reflect my thinking, not AI-generated rationale.
 - **The borrow checker fights are real.** Every ownership and lifetime error in this project was hit, understood, and fixed by me.
 That is the point.
+- **Claude handles the surrounding work.** Documentation, capturing learnings from our discussions into the journal, Makefile setup, Kubernetes and Helm configuration, benchmark write-ups — everything that is not the core Rust and systems engineering learning is delegated so the focus stays on what matters.
+- **Gemini was used for deep architectural discussions.** Thread-per-core vs work-stealing, log broker architecture patterns, io_uring internals, and comparisons with Kafka and other brokers — hours of architectural thinking that shaped the design decisions before a line of code was written.

 This approach mirrors how a senior engineer might mentor a junior one — the mentor does not write the code for you, they help you understand why your approach is wrong and point you toward the right one.